possibilities/micro-cors/README.md

 module.exports = cors(handler)
 ```

-Since the current version of `micro-cors` only sets headers in the response (`res`), you have do some manual work if you want to avoid triggering your handler on an `OPTIONS` preflight request.
+Since the current version of `micro-cors` only sets headers in the response (`res`), you have do some manual work if you want to avoid triggering your handler on an `OPTIONS` preflight request (this will be built-in in v1).
 Let's say you want to approve preflight requests and otherwise only let POST requests trigger the handler:

 ```js
 const { send } = require('micro')